 - View status of bills for approved applications

 CVC web portal and its features are available for applications submitted online after July 12, 2018.

 - Apply by mail:

 As your application is being processed, be prepared to provide information about the crime, injuries, crime-related costs, and resources available to pay for those costs — including medical insurance, vehicle insurance or settlements.
 Even if you do not have any documentation, apply now.
 You may contact our office later to provide additional information.

 For information or help applying, you may contact your:

 - Victim advocate such as a local family violence center or rape crisis center

-You can get help from Crime Victims' Compensation staff:
+You can also get help from Crime Victims' Compensation staff at: